Let us Support Your Vision

 Funding Request Form

 Each application should include a completed Funding Request form.
-It can be downloaded directly from our Grant Application page (click here).
+You can download it directly from this page below.

-The form can either be downloaded, completed and submitted via email (preferred), or printed, completed, and scanned to email or snail mail.
+The form can either be downloaded, completed and submitted via email, or printed, completed, and scanned to email or physical mail.

 The program narrative should include no more than two (2) additional typed pages with the following information:

-- Brief overview of the community’s need for this particular program including similar programs and how your program fills the gap or need in service.
+- A brief overview of the community’s need for this program.
+Including similar programs and how your program fills the gap or need in service.

 - Descriptions of expected program challenges and plans to overcome or appropriately manage those.

-- Your organization’s financial plan for program sustainability once The Stuller Family Foundation’s funding support is spent (if applicable to your specific needs and request).
+- Your organization’s financial plan for program sustainability once The Stuller Family Foundation’s funding support is allocated (if applicable to your specific needs and request).

 Attachments should include the following information.
 The attachments should be no more than five (5) typed pages.